-Evangelistic efforts this year are focused on Yamoussoukro, the political capital of Côte d’Ivoire.
-NGA partner evangelists will join in the effort by focusing on the nearby city of San Pedro.
-God willing, this will feed into even great evangelistic opportunities in 2018 as we focus on the larger, economic capital of the nation, Abidjan (population 4.7 million).
+Evangelistic efforts in 2017 focused on the city of Yamoussoukro, the political capital of Côte d’Ivoire.
+NGA partner evangelists joined in the effort by focusing on the nearby city of San Pedro.
+God willing, this will feed into even great evangelistic opportunities in 2018-2019 as we focus on the larger, economic capital of the nation, Abidjan (population 4.7 million).

 Scroll down for updates from Côte d’Ivoire.

 October 28: Report from Day 2 of the Festival in Yamoussoukro

 October 27: Report from Day 1 of the Festival in Yamoussoukro